dkniffin/swackets/README.md

 *Sourcecode must have recognised file extension and be focused to Swacketify.*

-###Note: Atom tokenizer has (small) limit of 100 tokens parsed per line, so please install [Grammar-Token-Limit](https://atom.io/packages/grammar-token-limit) and increase to 200-400 for optimal Swackets experience on medium-long length lines
+####Note: Atom tokenizer has (small) limit of 100 tokens parsed per line, so please install [Grammar-Token-Limit](https://atom.io/packages/grammar-token-limit) and increase to 200-400 for optimal Swackets experience on medium-long length lines

 [Experimental: Supported on Atom 1.0.19+ with potential performance issues for very long files]

 (Other packages may conflict with Swackets, if it is not working try disabling before raising issue)

-##TODO:

-- Parenthesis support
-- Multiple shades per colour (nesting level) to further aide usability

 ![Swackets In Action](http://i.imgur.com/Wjkwp35.png)